two women wearing face masks looking at a clipboard while discussing menopause treatment options

 There are complementary and alternative treatments that some people claim may help with menopause symptoms.
 Most of these do not have strong scientific evidence to back up those claims and have not gone through the FDA’s regulatory and approval process.
 Please talk to your doctor before giving any of these a try.
 Some of the treatments that are being studied include:

-• Plant estrogens (phytoestrogens) - estrogens that naturally occur in certain foods
+• Plant estrogens (phytoestrogens).
+Naturally-occurring estrogens in certain foods can sometimes help ease menopause symptoms.

-• Mind and body practices like yoga, tai chi, and mindfulness
+• Mind and body practices.
+Yoga, tai chi, and mindfulness can help you manage stress and improve overall well-being.

 woman preparing a healthy balanced meal in the kitchen to help with her menopause symptoms

 Many menopause symptoms are temporary and can be managed without medications.
-Some of these are activities you may already be incorporating into your routine:
+You may even be doing some of these activities already.

-• Improve vaginal dryness and discomfort with water-based or silicone-based lubricants or moisturizers.
+• Improve vaginal dryness and discomfort.
+Opt for water-based or silicone-based lubricants or moisturizers.
+Lubricants can be applied right before sex and are designed to reduce friction and discomfort.

 • Be prepared for hot flashes and night sweats.
 Dress in layers and carry cool water and a fan with you.
 Figure out if you have triggers for your hot flashes and if possible, avoid them.